carlesfernandez/oe-gnss-sdr-manifest/README.md

 This repository provides Repo manifests to setup the OpenEmbedded build system with the meta-gnss-sdr layer.

-OpenEmbedded allows the creation of custom linux distributions for embedded systems.
+OpenEmbedded allows the creation of custom GNU/Linux distributions for embedded systems.
 It is a collection of git repositories known as _layers_ each of which provides _recipes_ to build software packages as well as configuration information.